newtonmunene99/mpesa-api/README.md

 ```

 > You can get initiator password from Your Portal(production) or from test credentials(Sandbox).
 It will be the `Security Credential (Shortcode 1)`.
+> You can generate your security credential on the [test credentials](https://developer.safaricom.co.ke/test_credentials) page for sandbox environment or from your mpesa web portal for production environment.
+See [this](https://developer.safaricom.co.ke/docs#step-by-step-go-live-guide) guide for production environment(last step on the go live guide).

 Environment should be a string.
 It can be either 'production' or 'sandbox'